cloudposse-archives/root.cloudposse.co/README.md

 `geodesic` exposes many tools that can be used to define and provision AWS and Kubernetes resources.

-Here is the list of tools we use to provision the `audit.cloudposse.co` infrastructure:
+Here is the list of tools we use to provision the `root.cloudposse.co` infrastructure:

 * [aws-vault](https://github.com/99designs/aws-vault)
 * [chamber](https://github.com/segmentio/chamber)